 A universal thumbs up ...
 There’s so much to love about the book ...
 A gritty, appalling and really rather wonderful book that proves – and forgive the cliché – that love, in all its forms, conquers all - Cambridge News Book Club

 A witty and lively novel set somewhere between the worlds of Roddy Doyle and Irvine Welsh - Guardian

 More than the best debut of 2012; it is one of the best books of the year.
 It should do for Aberdeen what did for Edinburgh - Herald

 It is a sheer joy to read - Me and My Big Mouth

 By this author

 About the Author

 Kerry Hudson was born in Aberdeen.
-Growing up in a succession of council estates, B&Bs and caravan parks provided her with a keen eye for idiosyncratic behaviour and plenty of material for this, her first novel.
+Growing up in a succession of council estates, B&Bs and caravan parks provided her with a keen eye for idiosyncratic behaviour and plenty of material for her first novel, Tony Hogan Bought Me an Ice-cream Float Before He Stole My Ma, which was shortlisted for an array of prizes including the Guardian First Book Award and the Sky Arts Awards.
+Thirst is her second novel.
 She currently lives, works and writes in London.